dmytro-ulianov/resource-ts/README.md

 ## Working with multiple resources

-You can use concat methods to connect multiple resources
+You can use concat methods to connect multiple resources.
+Be aware that the preference of resources are: `failed > pending > initial > succeded`

 ```ts
 import * as r from '@featherweight/resource-ts'